Baltimore Food Hub

 Project Description

 Baltimore Food Hub (BFH) is a food incubator hub in a severely distressed area of East Baltimore.
 Harbor Bankshares Corporation and the National Community Investment Fund provided nearly $9 million in New Markets Tax Credit allocation to finance the creation of the Hub.
 BFH brings together food entrepreneurs, producers, and retailers.
 The centralized food market eliminates a food desert and incorporates both teaching and commercial production kitchens.
 BFH also provides a space for food manufacturing, job training, an urban farming operation and an all-season market.
-One-third of the Baltimore Food Hub’s sq. ft. is occupied by nonprofits (21%), and minority-owned businesses (14%).
+One-third of the Baltimore Food Hub’s sq. ft. is occupied by nonprofits (21%), and businesses (14%).

 U.S. Bank served as the NMTC equity investor for the project.
-American Communities Trust ;(ACT), the BFH project sponsor, is a Baltimore-based nonprofit that works through partnerships to create inclusive economic development projects that bring growth and prosperity to low-income residents.
+American Communities Trust ;(ACT), the BFH project sponsor, is a Baltimore-based nonprofit that works through partnerships to create economic development projects that bring growth and prosperity to low-income residents.
 Since its founding in 2008, ACT has worked in more than two dozen U.S. cities helping clients engage low-income communities through projects that total in the hundreds of millions of dollars.

 MAP